thunder-engine/thunder-doc/reference/material.rst

  void **Material::setMaterialType** (int  *type*)

 Sets new material *type*.
-For more detalse please refer to Material::MaterialType enum.
+For more detalse please refer to Material::Type enum.

 **See also** materialType().